-In addition to meeting the general admission requirements of the Graduate School, applicants to the M.Ed. must complete the program application, have three completed references on file, have an undergraduate GPA of 3.0, and take CNS ED 6000, Personal and Professional Development in Counseling, in their first semester.
+In addition to meeting the general admission requirements of the Graduate School, applicants to the M.Ed. must complete the program supplemental application, have two completed references on file, have an undergraduate GPA of 3.0, and upon admission will take CNS ED 6010, Theories of Counseling, in their first semester.
 Admissions will be conducted twice a year.
-The deadlines for application are May 1 for the fall semester and October 1 for the spring semester.
+The deadlines for application are March 1 for the fall semester and October 1 for the spring semester.

 Master of Education: Emphasis in Clinical Mental Health Counseling

 The clinical mental health counseling emphasis prepares professionals for work in community settings, universities, and businesses.
 Graduates are eligible for the Missouri Licensed Professional Counselor and National Certified Counselor credentials.

 |CNS ED 6020||Ethical and Professional Issues in Counseling||3|